josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

     * a requirement that the responsible minister explain each leak and the action taken in Parliament;
     * affordable-education provisions;
     * an annual examination calendar;
-    * two years’ notice for changes to syllabus, pattern or eligibility;
+    * advance notice for changes to syllabus, pattern or eligibility;
     * access to answer keys, response sheets and normalisation methods;
     * time-bound grievance handling;
     * automatic escalation to an examinations ombudsman.
-(Cockroach Janta Party Official Website)
 * The demand diagnosed:
     * weak prevention;
     * poor transparency;
     * unpredictable rule changes;
     * fragmented grievance processes;
-    * lack of candidates’ enforceable rights;
+    * lack of enforceable candidates’ rights;
     * political accountability appearing only after scandal.
 * The diagnostic relationship is:

 new rights-based law
 → examination fairness should be enforceable, not discretionary

 ⸻

 🏢 Fixing NTA, SSC And Examination Bodies

-* The charter’s second demand concerned reform of the NTA, SSC and other national examination authorities.
+* The charter’s second demand concerned reform of:
+    * the NTA;
+    * the SSC;
+    * other national examination authorities.
 * This diagnosed a problem within institutional design and delivery.
 * The movement was not claiming only:
     * criminals leaked one paper;